mubtAAhij/DragonSync-iOS/README.md

 - Once installed, launch DragonSync on your iOS device.
 Ensure that your device is connected to the same network as your WarDragon system.

-- **WarDragon**: already installed as a service. **Other devices**: Launch the scripts from DroneID and dragonsync to start the monitor and broadcast. *(Specific commands to follow after testing is complete)*.
+  - **WarDragon**: already installed as a service.
+Run [dragonsync.py](https://github.com/alphafox02/DragonSync).
+  - **Other devices**: Launch the scripts from DroneID and dragonsync to start the monitor and broadcast. *(Specific commands to follow after testing is complete)*.

 - The app will automatically detect and connect to the system when you select Start Listening, providing you with real-time CoT data and status updates.